Does Ceramic Coating Hide Scratches?

 1. Hide Minor Imperfections

-Ceramic coating may reduce the visibility of shallow swirl marks or micro-scratches by enhancing the paint’s gloss.
+Ceramic coating may reduce the visibility of shallow swirl marks, micro-scratches, or small scratches by enhancing the paint’s gloss.

-These imperfections may become less noticeable under the reflective finish.
+These imperfections, including small scratches, may become less noticeable under the reflective finish.

 2. Prevent New Scratches